Meet Vesper Henshawe

 As someone who finished unlocking all the trophies in Marvel’s Spider-Man 2, I love seeing superheroes getting their own video games.
 While Marvel’s Spider-Man has been my primary focus, I remember the joy I felt playing through Rocksteady’s Batman games.
 When I saw Bethesda’s announcement about the new Blade game, I didn’t need to hear anything else.
 I could see myself pre-ordering Marvel’s Blade when a release date is announced.
 It’s about time that Microsoft hopped on the superhero bandwagon.

-I think it’s about time that Microsoft dips into superheroes.
-For those who aren’t familiar, Bethesda is owned by Microsoft, therefore Marvel’s Blade will more than likely be an Xbox exclusive.
+I think it’s about time that Microsoft dived into superheroes.
+For those who aren’t familiar, Bethesda is owned by Microsoft, and Marvel’s Blade will more than likely be an Xbox exclusive.
 Insomniac Games has a winning combination with their Spider-Man games and the upcoming Wolverine game.
 As long as Marvel’s Blade is a well-made game, I don’t see a reason why Microsoft shouldn’t have an exclusive for Xbox.
-It’s been fun to see two of my favorite hobbies; comics and video games, come together.
+It’s been fun to see two of my favorite hobbies, comics and video games, come together.

 I am looking forward to hearing more about Marvel’s Blade.
 As mentioned, I definitely want to pre-order this as soon as more information is announced.